yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         }

         /**
-         * @param lastDirSyncTime The lastDirSyncTime to set to this User.
+         * @param lastDirSyncTime The lastDirSyncTime to set to this User object.
          */
         public void setLastDirSyncTime(String lastDirSyncTime) {
             this.lastDirSyncTime = lastDirSyncTime;